Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Academic Institute students will master rigorous academic standards to ensure college and career readiness.

-Staff Responsible for Monitoring: Counselor, Administrators
+Staff Responsible for Monitoring: Counselor and Administrator

-Performance Objective 9 - POST-SECONDARY ENROLLMENT
+Performance Objective 9 - GRADUATION

 Goals